CALVERT CITY, KY

 Site contamination does not threaten people living and working near the site.
 The landfill area is fenced and secured.
 Waste in the landfill is capped.
 Local residents and businesses are not using contaminated ground water for drinking water purposes.
 By treating and monitoring ground water and undertaking Five-Year Reviews, EPA, KDEP and PRPs continue to protect people and the environment from site contamination.
 The agencies and PRPs are currently evaluating the need for changes to the site’s approved cleanup plan.

-PRPs the Linde Group (formerly Airco) lead site investigation and cleanup activities, with oversight provided by EPA in cooperation with KDEP.
+The PRP for the Site (The Linde Group) (formerly Airco)) led site investigations and cleanup activities, with oversight provided by EPA in cooperation with KDEP.

-The site’s 1988 long-term remedy included installing a system to remove leachate in the landfill area.
-Leachate is water that collects contaminants as it passes through contaminated material.
-Additional cleanup activities included constructing a flood protection dike around the landfill, improving the landfill cap, pumping contaminated ground water and treating it by air stripping, monitoring ground water, and placing deed restrictions on the site property to prevent residential development and ground water use.
+The site’s 1988 long-term remedy included installing a system to remove contaminated groundwater migrating fromt the landfill.
+Additional cleanup activities included constructing a flood protection dike around the landfill, improving the landfill cap, monitoring ground water, and placing deed restrictions on the site property to prevent residential development and ground water use.

 PRPs started treating contaminated ground water in 1992 by installing five ground water extraction wells to pull contaminated ground water from beneath the landfill and stop it from spreading into the Tennessee River.
 In 1996, PRPs started several cleanup activities required in the ROD, including constructing the flood protection dike, improving the existing landfill cap, installing the leachate and ground water removal systems, combining surface soil and drainage ditch sediment, and installing site fencing.

-The PRPs monitor ground water contamination on a quarterly basis to make sure the system continues to work properly.
+The PRPs monitor ground water contamination on a biennial basis to make sure the system continues to work properly.

 What Is the Current Site Status?